doriansmiley/lotusJS/README.md

 lotusJS
 =============

-LotusJS is a framework based on x-tag and lavenderJS for developing HTML5 applications using web components.
+LotusJS is a framework based on xTag and lavenderJS for developing HTML5 applications using web components.

 # A web component framework that separates presentation from code!